Argent77/A7-NoEENPCs/README.md

   - **Wizard Slayer**: Resets her level to 1 and applies the fighter kit "Wizard Slayer".
   - **Cleric**: Resets her level to 1 and applies the class "Cleric".
   - **Priest of Tyr**: Resets her level to 1 and applies the cleric kit "Priest of Tyr".
-  - **Watcher of Helm**: Resets her level to 1 and applies the cleric kit "Watcher of Helm".
+  - **Priest of Helm**: Resets her level to 1 and applies the cleric kit "Priest of Helm".
   - **Paladin**: Resets her level to 1 and applies the class "Paladin".
   - **Cavalier**: Resets her level to 1 and applies the paladin kit "Cavalier".
   - **Inquisitor**: Resets her level to 1 and applies the paladin kit "Inquisitor".